-I was the guest author and wrote this post for the Hair Style Blog.
+I was the guest author and wrote this post for the Latest-Hairstyles.
 Enjoy! -Lisa

 Whether you live in Brooklyn, New York or Boulder, Colorado, you see Mad Men-inspired fedora hats, pocket squares, Ray Ban sunglasses and skinny jeans everywhere.
 But what everyone is truly trying to recapture are the hairstyles.
 At any red carpet event you will see your favorite A-list celebrities sporting these clean sleek looks.
 We’ve created a series of Mad-Men inspired hair tutorials so all ladies and gents have the opportunity to re-create these chic styles at home.

 The Don Draper ‘Do

 Where do we start?
 At the top of course!
 For you Don Draper wannabes, here’s how to get your Sterling Cooper Advertising hair.

 1. First make sure you have a GOOD haircut.
 Have the back and sides tapered and slightly longer on top.

 2. To style, make sure your hair is still damp.
 Using a fine tooth comb and your product of choice, start by creating a side part with your natural part and sleek it back.
 You can also use your comb to create a wave in the front.

 Done!
 Now you look like you work on Madison Avenue with the rest of the Sterling Cooper Crew.
 Now for the products to try in order to achieve Don’s look.
 Oribe Original Pomade is ideal for those with extreme control issues who need to shine the brightest while Murdock’s Matt Putty will give you that slicked back, vintage look without the oily texture.

 Now for you sexy kittens who want that vintage Grace Kelly look, check out Megan Draper’s sultry style.
 Whether you’re an aspiring actress or just want to hang in your local speakeasy, here’s a quick way to style your hair and look camera ready.